HeuristicPerson/Screenshot-Collector/README.md

 which day, you also need to use the parameter `-date`.

-* **-date YYYY-MM-DD** - It's the date to consider in the format Year (four digits), Month (two digits), Day (two digits).
-For example: 2014-09-23.
+* **-date YYYY-MM-DD** - It's the date to consider in the format Year (four digits), Month (two digits), Day (two digits). i.e. `-date 2014-09-23`.
 TODO: check what happens if you specify the date for one wednesday and *week* as period.
 It should get all the images for the PREVIOUS period, but I'm not sure right now.

 * **-db DATABASE_NAME** - Using this parameter you can create a mosaic with just the games included in certain database.